kevinchazotte/distant-paper/README.md

 This project is not yet configured for web-based hosting.
 The server can be hosted via port forwarding and accessed with reverse SSH tunneling through the client.
 Reach out for a demo.

-## Pre-built Binaries

-Pre-built binaries are not yet available for this repository.
-They'll be available once a release is prepared for distribution.
-If you'd like to run this project on your own system, see the [How to Compile, Build, and Run Code in this Project](#how-to-compile-build-and-run-code-in-this-project) section for detailed information on how to get it running.

 ## Contact

 Kevin Chazotte - chazottek@gmail.com